Articles of Confederation: Drafting

 The committee met frequently, and chairman John Dickinson presented their results to the Congress on July 12, 1776.
 Afterward, there were long debates on such issues as state sovereignty, the exact powers to be given to Congress, whether to have a judiciary, western land claims, and voting procedures.
-To further complicate work on the constitution, Congress was forced to leave Philadelphia twice, for Baltimore, Maryland, in the winter of 1776, and later for Lancaster then York, Pennsylvania, in the fall of 1777, to evade advancing British troops.
+To further complicate work on the constitution, Congress was forced to leave Philadelphia twice, for Baltimore, Maryland, in the winter of 1776, and later for Lancaster and then York, Pennsylvania, in the fall of 1777, to evade advancing British troops.
 Even so, the committee continued with its work.

 The final draft of the Articles of Confederation and Perpetual Union was completed on November 15, 1777.
 Consensus was achieved by including language guaranteeing that each state retained its sovereignty, leaving the matter of western land claims in the hands of the individual states, including language stating that votes in Congress would be en bloc by state, and establishing a unicameral legislature with limited and clearly delineated powers.